ocelhay/como/inst/comoapp/www/markdown/generate_uncertainty.md

 ### Running time

-When performimng several model runs, simulation time can amount to 1 second per run and half a minute to aggregate results.
+When performing several model runs, simulation time can amount to 1 second per run and half a minute to aggregate results.

 ### Noise